blttkgl/blttkgl/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on decarbonization of ICE technologies by developing and investigating
+- 🌱 I’m currently learning about Machine Learning models and how they can be applied to CFD problems.
+- 👯 I’m looking to collaborate on CFD model development (in particular in OpenFOAM and ML applications).
+- 📫 You can reach me at btekgul@anl.gov, or browse [my personal webpage](https://blttkgl.github.io) for further information and my CV.
 <!--
 **blttkgl/blttkgl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.